rust-lang/rustc-dev-guide/src/queries/query-evaluation-model-in-detail.md

 will abort execution with a "cycle error" messages that tries to be human readable.

-At some point the compiler had a notion of "cycle recovery", that is, one could "try" to execute a query and if it ended up causing a cycle, proceed in some other fashion.
+At some point the compiler had a notion of "cycle recovery", which is where one could "try" to execute a query and if it ended up causing a cycle, proceed in some other fashion.
 However, this was later removed because it is not entirely clear what the theoretical consequences of this are, especially regarding incremental compilation.